-Robots revolutionize DSCR Cafeteria
+Robots revolutionize DSCR cafeteria

 |0

-This work, Robots revolutionize DSCR Cafeteria [Image 2 of 2], by Nicholas Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Robots revolutionize DSCR cafeteria, by Pamela Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.